KirillSuhodolov/event-sequence/README.md

 ## Important Notice

-WIP, be careful with using it.
+WIP, be careful with using it, gem not ready.
 Contributors are welcome!

 ## Installation